numbbo/coco/README.md

 - Building, running, and testing of the code is done by merging/amalgamation of all C-code into a single C file, `coco.c`, and `coco.h`. (by calling `do.py`, see above).
 Like this it becomes very simple to include/use the code in different projects.

 - [Cython](http://docs.cython.org/src/quickstart/install.html) is used to compile the C interface in `build/python/interface.pyx`.
 The Python module installation file `setup.py` uses the compiled `interface.c`, if `interface.pyx` has not changed.

+- IWe continuously test the code through the open source automation server Jenkins on one ubuntu 12.04 machine, one OSX 10.9 machine, and one 32-bit Windows 7 machine with cygwin.

 Links and Further Documentation